Safeguarding and Child Protection

 - Preventing impairment of children's health or development

 - Ensuring that children are growing up in circumstances consistent with the provision of safe and effective care

 - Taking action to enable all children and young people to have the best outcome

 We have a number of policies and procedures in place that contribute to our safeguarding commitment, including our Safeguarding and Child Protection Policy which can be viewed in the Policies section of our website or by following the link below.

-In school we use the CPOMS system for the recording of incidents/concerns.
+In school we use the CPOMS system for recording of concerns or incidents.

 We actively support the Government’s Prevent Agenda to counter radicalism and extremism.

 Our designated safeguarding lead (DSL) is Mrs Jeanne dos Santos.

 The deputy DSL is Mrs Katy Mann